-- Getting to know our Editor, Eddie as we call it.
+- Get to know our Editor, Eddie as we call it.

 Eddie is an online code editor based on Codemirror, which has been instrumental in a multitude of browser editor implementations.
 For example the developer tools in Chrome and Firefox have a Codemirror based editor, or Adobe Brackets, that also uses CM.
 In the spirit of the IAF, Codemirror is open source.
-Besides its editing functionality Eddie displays information about framework classes in its Navigator section, and insert those in the editor.
-Its third main capability is that it can send its files to an Ibis, thereby creating a back-end service.
+Besides editing code Eddie can also display information about framework classes in the Navigator section and insert those in the editor.
+The third main capability is that it can send its files to an Ibis, thereby creating a back-end service.
 You can find Eddie at this url.
-Eddie is tested in Chrome so any ‘strange’ behaviour could be solved by switching browsers.
+Eddie was tested in Chrome so any ‘strange’ behavior could be solved by switching to Chrome.

 The Ibis console

-An integral part of an Ibis is its console.
-It is a visual tool that gives feedback about the working of the Ibis.
-Since an Ibis is all about incoming and outgoing messages we can find information about how much messages have been processed, the content of those messages, their processing status, operations speed, etc. Keep in mind that we are dealing with a tool that can process thousands and thousands of messages.
+The console is an integral part of an Ibis.
+The console is a visual tool that gives feedback about the working of the Ibis.
+An Ibis is all about incoming and outgoing messages.
+In the console we can find information about how many messages have been processed, the content of those messages, their processing status and operations speed.
+Keep in mind that we are dealing with a tool that can process thousands and thousands of messages.
 That makes it vital to monitor and test our messages.
-You can reach the console at this url
+You can reach the console at this url.